gwink-msda/Data-Analytic-Masters/D204/readme.md

 The test is in 3.5 hours, so I plan on brushing up a few more weaknesses and memorizing the teach-back chart that I referenced above.

+The test is in 30 minutes.
+I haven't really been cramming today because after doing the retake on the pre-assessment, I don't know where to focus my energy.
+A lot of the questions seem like I can work through them if I don't know them.
+Just a good process of elimination.
+I'll post the results afterwards.

 ## <p align="center">Quizlet</p>
 | Question | Answer |